Skip to main content

 Components

 Components are the building blocks of Miden accounts.
-Each component defines a storage layout, exposes public methods through a WIT interface, and can be composed with other components on the same account — for example, a wallet component + an auth component + custom logic.
+Each component defines a storage layout, exposes public methods, and can be composed with other components on the same account — for example, a wallet component + an auth component + custom logic.
 This modularity lets you reuse a wallet component across many accounts and test or upgrade components independently.

 The #[component] macro